martinrotter/rssguard/resources/docs/Message-filters.md

 You can use [special placeholders](Documentation.md#data-placeholder) within message filter.

+Also, there is a special variable named `utils`.
+This variable is of type `FilterUtils` and offers some useful utility [functions](#utils) for you to use in your filters.

 RSS Guard also offers list of labels assigned to each message.
 You can therefore do actions in your filtering script based on which labels are assigned to the message.
 The property is called `assignedLabels` and is array of `Label` objects.
 If you change assigned labels to the message, then the change will be eventually synchronized back to server if respective plugin supports it.

 Passed message also offers special function